 Satellite navigation is standard to this new system.
 And it features live traffic updates plus an extended 10-year update plan.

 The touchscreen gives you access to AM/FM radio as well as DAB+ radio stations.

 It features iPod compatibility, Bluetooth phone and audio streaming, Apple CarPlay and Android Auto connectivity, AUX and USB inputs so you can easily enjoy music, make calls or get directions at any stage of your journey.

 The base i30 Active model is equipped with a powerful 2.0-litre directly injected, naturally aspirated, four-cylinder petrol engine.
 An improvement on last generation’s 1.8-litre motor.

 It enjoys a fuel economy rating of 7.4L/100km for the auto and 7.3/100km for the manual.

 The new i30’s spacious 395-litre boot is a full 17 litres larger than the previous model.

 Just like the original i30 back in 2007, rear seats in the Reinvented i30 feature 60:40 folding.

 The height of the boot floor can be adjusted; lowered to maximise capacity, or raised for a flatter, extended loading area.

 It’s practical.
 It’s fun to drive.
-It’s affordable luxury and leading edge technology.
+It’s an affordable luxury and leading-edge technology.